intigriti/misconfig-mapper-docs/services/salesforce/salesforce-aura-component-enabled.md

-# Salesforce Lightening Aura Component Enabled
+# Salesforce Lightning Aura Component Enabled

 #### Description:

 Salesforce is an extensive CRM software that includes a Ligthening Framework to help developers, admins and IT teams to create responsive (web) applications effortlessly.

-Salesforce Lightening also provides support for data storage (Objects), and the creation of custom controllers (functions) through Salesforce's strongly typed programming language (Apex).
+Salesforce Lightning also provides support for data storage (Objects), and the creation of custom controllers (functions) through Salesforce's strongly typed programming language (Apex).

 Correctly configuring role-based permissions and access controls can be a tedious task for inexperienced users.
 Security misconfigurations may arise if access controls are not properly enforced.
 These security issues often result in excessive data leaks (including PII), unwanted data modifications, privilege escalations, etc.